d03n3rfr1tz3/hass-divoom/README.md

 * name (Recommended): The name for the notify service.
 * host (Optional): The host or IP of your ESP32 with flashed [Bluetooth Proxy](https://github.com/d03n3rfr1tz3/esp32-divoom).
+  Beware, that an ESPHome BLE Proxy does not work, because Divoom is using Bluetooth Classic and not Bluetooth Low-Energy.
+  Just leave it out, if you want your Home Assistant to directly connect via Bluetooth.
 * mac (Required): The Bluetooth MAC address for the Divoom device.
 * port (Optional): The Bluetooth channel for the Divoom device.
 Typically 1, but might be 2 for some devices with audio features.
 * device_type: The concrete type of your Divoom device. \